n8n-io/n8n-docs/docs/sustainable-use-license.md

 ### What is and isn't allowed under the license in the context of n8n's product?

 Our license restricts use to "internal business purposes".
 In practice this means all use is allowed unless you are selling a product, service, or module in which the value derives entirely or substantially from n8n functionality.
-Here are some examples where we would consider that to be the case:
+Here are some examples that wouldn't be allowed:

 * White-labeling n8n and offering it to your customers for money.
 * Hosting n8n and charging people money to access it.

 All of the following examples are allowed under our license:

-* Using n8n to sync the data you control as a company, for example from a CRM to an internal database .
+* Using n8n to sync the data you control as a company, for example from a CRM to an internal database.
-* Creating an n8n node for your product, or any other integration between your product and n8n.
+* Creating an n8n node for your product or any other integration between your product and n8n.
 * Providing consulting services related to n8n, for example building workflows, custom features closely connect to n8n, or code that gets executed by n8n.
 * Supporting n8n, for example by setting it up or maintaining it on an internal company server.